Karava: Traditional status

-The Karavas were coastal people, who served in naval warfare and contributed as coastal chieftains and regional kings.
-Their chiefs were referred in Sinhalese as Patabendi or Patangatim, which is derived from the Tamil term Pattamkattiyar (meaning "crowned one"), which was also used by their equivalent Tamil Karaiyars.The Karavas were one of the few Sri Lankan communities traditionally entitled to use flags.
+The Karavas were coastal people and as such, skilled fisherman, sailors, boat builders, merchants, engaged in rudimentary agriculture and the production of salt, who served in naval warfare and contributed as coastal chieftains and regional kings.
+Their chiefs were referred in Sinhalese as Patabendi or Patangatim, which means the ones who wore the "Nala pata" the traditional grament worn on head by royal karavas.
+Tamil term Pattamkattiyar (meaning "crowned one"), which was also used by their equivalent Tamil Karaiyars.The Karavas were one of the few Sri Lankan communities traditionally entitled to use flags.
 A large number of these Karava flags have survived the ravages of time and many are illustrated in E. W. Perera's book Sinhalese Banners and Standards.

 The sacred usage of conch shell and tying of Nalapata (royal forehead plate) was a common practice among Karavas, also mentioned in the Rajaveliya.
 The sun and the moon, pearl umbrella are traditional royal symbols used by the Karavas.
 The Makara, being an emblem of their clan, is the mount of their clan deity, the sea god Varuna.
 The clan name Warnakulasuriya, denotes their deity Varuna.

 Insignia such as the pearl umbrella, flags, swords, trident, yak tail whisks, lighted flame torches and drums were previously widely used by the Karavas at their weddings and funerals.
 By the 1960s, such usage has been greatly reduced, whereas some places is it still practiced.